Internship Programme of the German Business for the Countries of the Western Balkans

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Countries: Albania, Bosnia and Herzegovina, Kosovo, Croatia, Macedonia (FYROM), Montenegro, Serbia
+Country: Albania, Bosnia and Herzegovina, Croatia, Kosovo, Macedonia (FYROM), Montenegro, Serbia

-Directly following the assassination of Serbian Prime Minister Zoran Djindjic in 2003, the Committee on Eastern European Economic Relations (Ost-Ausschuss der Deutschen Wirtschaft, a joint organisation of the leading associations representing German business) and the German Federal Ministry for Economic Cooperation and Development (BMZ) launched the Zoran Djindjic Internship Programme in 2003.
-The aims of the programme were, and still are, to do justice to the legacy of the Prime Minister and to draw the people of Serbia and the other countries in the region closer to the European Union, to impart education and values, and to promote regional reconciliation.
+Following the assassination attempt on the Serbian Prime Minister Zoran Djindjic, the German Committee on Eastern European Economic Relations joined forces with the Federal Ministry for Economic Cooperation and Development (BMZ) to set up the Zoran Djindjic Internship Programme in 2003.
+The aims of the programme were, and still are, to do justice to the legacy of the murdered Serbian premier, to give the people of Serbia and the other countries in the region a closer understanding of the European Union, to impart education and values, and to promote regional reconciliation.

-The Internship Programme of German Business for the Countries of the Western Balkans provides up to 75 scholarships each year, offering young graduates and students from Albania, Bosnia and Herzegovina, Kosovo, Croatia, Macedonia, Montenegro and Serbia the opportunity to enrol for three to six-month corporate internships at leading German companies.
-These internships give the students an insight into Germany's corporate culture and introduce them to up-to-date management methods and work organisation.
+The Internship Programme of German Business for the Countries of the Western Balkans provides up to 75 scholarships each year, offering young graduates and students from Albania, Bosnia and Herzegovina, Croatia, Kosovo, Macedonia, Montenegro and Serbia the opportunity to do internships for three to six months in leading German companies.
+The scholarship holders gain an insight into the corporate culture in Germany and get to know management methods and working processes in modern organisations.